EmOlsz/Recipes-react-app/README.md

 3. UniqId for generating id's for each recipe
 4. Flow for maintaining types

-HTML and style architecture is based on BEM methodology bind with Sass features
+HTML and style architecture is based on BEM methodology bind with Sass features - fully responsive

 Time needed to finish task :